SAP-archive/cloud-sample-spaceflight-hana/docs/ex0.5.md

 # Exercise 0.5: Compile and Deploy the Data Model to HANA

 The data model used by this project is imported from a different Git repository: <https://github.com/SAP/cloud-sample-spaceflight.git>.

+***IMPORTANT***
-However, we are only importing the CDS files that define the data model, we are ***not*** importing a working database implementation.
+We are ***not*** importing a working HANA database.
+We are only importing the CDS files that define the what the database tables will look like when deployed to HANA.
 Therefore, after importing the data model, we must perform two steps:

 1. Compile the data model
 1. Deploy the compiled database definition to an HDI Container.
-This step also populates the database tables
+This step has been configured so that it will additionally populate the database tables

 > Currently, the CDS compiler can only create files suitable for the HANA database.
 Compiling `.cds` files for other target databases is planned for the future.